openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 # Implementation Considerations

-## Claims-based Binding of the Credential to the End-User possessing the Credential {#claim-based-binding}
+## Claims-based Binding of the Credential to the End-User possessing the Credential {#claims-based-binding}

-Credentials not cryptographically bound to the identifier of the End-User possessing it (see (#credential-binding)), should be bound to the End-User possessing the Credential, based on the claims included in that Credential.
+Credentials not cryptographically bound to the identifier of the End-User possessing it (see (#credential-binding)), should be bound to the End-User possessing the Credential, based on the claims included in the Credential.

 In claims-based binding, no cryptographic binding material is provided.
 Instead, the issued Credential includes End-User claims that can be used by the Verifier to verify possession of the Credential by requesting presentation of existing forms of physical or digital identification that includes the same claims (e.g., a driving license or other ID cards in person, or an online ID verification service).

 ## Binding of the Credential without Cryptographic Binding or Claims-based Binding {#no-binding}

-Some Credential Issuers might choose to issue bearer Credentials without either cryptographic binding or claims-based binding, because they are meant to be presented without proof of possession.
+Some Credential Issuers might choose to issue bearer Credentials without either cryptographic binding or claims-based binding because they are meant to be presented without proof of possession.

 One such use case is low assurance Credentials, such as coupons or tickets.

 Another use case is when the Credential Issuer uses cryptographic schemes that can provide binding to the End-User possessing that Credential without explicit cryptographic material being supplied by the application used by that End-User.
-For example, in the case of the BBS Signature Scheme, the issued Credential itself is a secret and only derivation of a Credential is presented to the Verifier.
-Effectively, Credential is bound to the Credential Issuer's signature on the Credential, which becomes a shared secret transferred from the Credential Issuer to the End-User.
+For example, in the case of the BBS Signature Scheme, the issued Credential itself is a secret and only a derivation from the Credential is presented to the Verifier.
+Effectively, the Credential is bound to the Credential Issuer's signature on the Credential, which becomes a shared secret transferred from the Credential Issuer to the End-User.

 ## Multiple Accesses to the Credential Endpoint